zx80/pg-schema-version/README.md

   - `dry` meaning that no changes are applied.
   - `wet` to trigger actual changes.

-The only way is forward: there is no provision to go back to a previous state.
-However, note that schema steps are performed in a transaction, so that it can only fail one full step at a time.

 Each provided script must contain a special `-- psv: name +5432 description` header with:

 - `name` the application name, which must be consistent accross all scripts.
-- `+5432` the version number to apply, which will be checked for inconsistencies such as repetition or missing numbers.
+- `+5432` the version for apply (`+`) or reverse (`-`) a schema step, which will be checked for inconsistencies such as repeated or missing versions.
 - `description` an optional description of the resulting application status.

+Beware that reversing may help you lose precious data, and that it is your responsability that the provided reverse scripts undo what was done by the forward scripts.

 ## Caveats